 INTRODUCTION AND SCOPE

 The Virtual Biobank is an initiative at the University of Newcastle, NSW Australia and is managed by the 3D Tissue Clearing and Lightsheet Microscopy Facility housed at the Hunter Medical (HMRI) Institute.
-The Facility was established at the HMRI in 2015, and funding from the ational Australian National Data Service (ANDS) under the High Value Collections Program is assisting to develop the Virtual Biobank.
+The Facility was established at the HMRI in 2015, and funding from the National Australian National Data Service (ANDS) under the High Value Collections Program is assisting to develop the Virtual Biobank.
 This document outlines the governance structure and ethics considerations for the ANDS funded component of the Virtual Biobank project running from 1/6/16 to 30/5/17.
 This project encompasses the online publication of 20 3D image datasets with associated metadata from the 3D Tissue Clearing and Lightsheet Microscopy Facility and the Hunter Cancer Biobank (HCB).

 PURPOSE, AIMS AND PRINCIPLES